datletechxd/csrf-demo/README.md

    http://localhost:8080/csrf-demo/
    ```

-## Description
+## Security Mechanism

-This repository demonstrates how a CSRF attack can occur and how to prevent it.
+This project contains two versions of a vulnerable website:

+- **victim_site/** (Vulnerable): This version does not have CSRF protection, making it possible to execute unauthorized requests using a crafted attack page.
+- **victim_site_secure/** (Secured): This version includes CSRF protection by implementing CSRF tokens.

 ## Contact